Jimmy Buffett’s impact on Gulf Coast culture is part of his legacy

 Fisher was at soundcheck before the beach concert when Buffett came out in a yellow One Ocean t-shirt.

-“Jimmy said over mic, ‘be careful what you wish for, Johnny.’
+“Jimmy said over the mic, ‘be careful what you wish for, Johnny.’
 For awhile, I thought he was talking about the big show and some of the craziness that went on putting it together,’’ Fisher said.
-“But now I really think he was talking about the One Love t-shirt.
-The thing is, he was wearing a yellow shirt, and I did not bring him a yellow shirt.’’

 Fisher said LuLu’s had to hire five employees to answer phones and process t-shirt sales after that concert.

-That custom One Ocean t-shirt is now on display in a shadow box at LuLu’s along with some local sand and an oil spill tar ball.
+That same custom One Ocean t-shirt is now on display in a shadow box at LuLu’s along with some local sand and an oil spill tar ball.

-Will Kimbrough, a fellow Mobilian, was playing guitar in the Coral Reefer Band at the beach.
 He and Buffett co-wrote Bubbles Up, one of three recently released songs that will be included on a posthumous album, Equal Strain On All Parts, that will be released Nov.
-3.
+3. In all, Buffett has cut 22 of Kimbrough’s songs.

 “Jimmy and I agreed that the slide guitar solo should pay tribute to Duane Allman, and that’s who I was channeling on my beat up old Gibson in the studio that day,’’ Kimbrough posted.
 “God bless Jimmy Buffett.’’